Credit value: 30

 The Dissertation module allows a student to explore a single topic in philosophy at greater length, developing this topic in consultation with a faculty member (while also doing independent research).
 Students will produce a single piece of writing on a philosophical topic, maximum 10,000 words in length.

 You will have five 1-hour one-to-one tutorials with your supervisor.
+Supervisions should take place during normal teaching periods in semesters 1 and 2.
+We expect you to spread your hours of supervision across the year – 2 or 3 hours in semester 1, and 2 or 3 in semester 2.
 The following is a rough guide to efficient work on the dissertation:

 - In the first meeting you will work on developing the idea for the dissertation.